Driver’s License Suspensions/Revocations

 DUI/DWI’s can lead to more long-term suspensions/revocations.
 Depending on the circumstances, an individual may even receive a 5-year or 10-year denial of their driver’s license due to the accumulation of DUI/DWI convictions.
 However, I can assist clients in obtaining a Limited Driving Privilege if they are eligible and I can even help reduce the level of SATOP (Substance Abuse Traffic Offender Program) that the client was screened into.

-Please contact me for a free consult to see how I can assist you in getting back on the road with a valid driver's license.
+Please contact us for a free consult to see how I can assist you in getting back on the road with a valid driver’s license.